Updated: December 21, 2016

 To run this command, the Telnet Client feature must be installed in the operating system.
 For information about how to install Telnet Client by using Server Manager, see the Telnet Operations Guide.

 A problem in Azure can affect a subset of the Azure nodes that are in a set.
 For example, if you are starting a large number of nodes, it is possible for the deployment to fail on one or more nodes.
-In this case, you will see appropriate status information for the failed nodes in Node Management.
+In this case, you will see appropriate status information for the failed nodes in Resource Management (called Node Management in some versions of HPC Pack).

-Deployment status information appears in the service account information in the Azure Management Portal.
+Deployment status information appears in the service account information in the portal.
 HPC Cluster Manager regularly queries this portal for updated status information.
 However, the information in the portal can differ from that in the provisioning logs or the operations log in HPC Cluster Manager.

 You can also visit Azure Support.
 To assist in troubleshooting the problem, be prepared to provide the subscription ID that is configured in the node template and the deployment ID that appears in the provisioning log in HPC Cluster Manager and in the portal.